Businesses of all kinds start blogging as a way to build up a long-term audience.

 We usually talk about growing an audience after we start publishing.
 But if you want to build up momentum quickly, you need to start thinking about it even before you launch.

-Many bloggers struggle with distribution, and I think there’s two parts to the reason:
+Many bloggers struggle with distribution, and I think there’s two reasons for that:

 - They don’t have a concrete, repeatable distribution strategy within their publishing process.